-On March 28, 2016, the FDEP approached the LRMCC on the proposed development of a TMDL within some waterbody identification (WBID) units within the Loxahatchee River that have shown impairments as shown in Figure 4.
+On March 28, 2016, the FDEP approached the LRMCC on the proposed development of a Total Maximum Daily Load (TMDL) within some waterbody identification units (WBID) within the Loxahatchee River that have shown impairments in Chlorophyll a (nutrients) and Fecal Coliform as shown in Figure 5.
 FDEP suggested that instead of development of a TMDL through the state process, LRMCC could take the lead on developing a Reasonable Assurance Plan (RAP), which would replace the TMDL and subsequent Basin Action Management Plan.
-The RAP is a stakeholder driven plan that examines the impairments and prepares solutions to aid in restoring the Loxahatchee River from impairment.
-FDEP would still develop a TMDL but it would be included in the RAP instead of a state process.
-Staff will continue to follow this process throughout the next year.
+The RAP is a stakeholder driven plan that examines the impairments and prepares solutions to aid in Loxahatchee restoring the River from impairment.
+FDEP is developing a TMDL concurrently with the RAP process until the RAP process has been finalized by the stakeholders.